aczid/ru_crypto_engineering/README.md

 We merely assert our implementations are correct with respect to the references used.

-We **DO NOT** recommend this software to be used in development of secure applications until further notice.
+We **DO NOT** recommend this software to be used in development of applications until further notice.
+We do not feel confident in guaranteeing the security of this software to any extent so as to be suitable for use in real-world applications of any kind.

-In fact, **we hereby invite anybody to break our implementations and/or suggest improvements**.
+Please consider yourself warned if you do choose to do so, because **we invite anybody to break our implementations and/or suggest improvements.**

+Obviously we can't stop you from using the software and we would most likely be interested to hear of any such use.

 License
 =======